Theo Jackson (American football)

-Thedarrius "Theo" Jackson (born October 2, 1998) is an American football safety for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Tennessee.
+Thedarrius Jackson (born October 2, 1998) is an American professional football safety for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Tennessee Volunteers.

 Early life

 Jackson was born on October 2, 1998.
 He was raised in Brentwood, Tennessee.
 He played on youth teams coached by his father Nate Foster who formerly played college football for Western Kentucky.

-High school career

 Jackson played high school football at Overton where he earned several accolades during the 2016 season.
 He was rated a three-star recruit and top-25 prospect in Tennessee.
 On February 1, 2017, Jackson signed a letter of intent to the University of Tennessee.

 College career

-Jackson played five seasons (2017-2021) for the University of Tennessee, as a member of the Volunteers football team.
+Jackson played five seasons (2017–2021) for the University of Tennessee, as a member of the Volunteers football team.
 He played under head coaches Butch Jones, Jeremy Pruitt, and Josh Heupel.
 He started 24 of 56 games and recorded 190 career tackles.
 He earned an undergraduate degree in communications.
-He earned Second team All-SEC honors for 2021.
+He earned Second Team All-Southeastern honors for 2021.